TimotejK/wier-labs/docs/PA1.md

 The crawler needs to be implemented with multiple workers that retrieve different web pages in parallel.
 The number of workers should be a parameter when starting the crawler.
 The frontier strategy needs to follow the breadth-first strategy.
 In the report explain how is your strategy implemented.

-For each domain respect the [*robots.txt*](https://en.wikipedia.org/wiki/Robots_exclusion_standard) file if it exists.
+Check and respect the [*robots.txt*](https://en.wikipedia.org/wiki/Robots_exclusion_standard) file for each domain if it exists.
 Correctly respect the commands *User-agent*, *Allow*, *Disallow*, *Crawl-delay* and *Sitemap*.
 Make sure to respect *robots.txt* as sites that define special crawling rules often contain [spider traps](https://en.wikipedia.org/wiki/Spider_trap).
 Also make sure that you follow ethics and do not send request to the same server more often than one request in 5 seconds (not only domain but also IP!).

+In a database store canonicalized URLs only!

 During crawling you need to detect duplicate web pages.
-Check URLs that you already parsed and URLs that you have in the frontier if a duplicate exist.
-Make sure that you work with canonicalized URLs only!
-If you do not find duplicates by a URL, check if a web page with the same content was parsed already (extend the database with a hash or compare exact HTML code).
+The easiest solution is to check whether a web page with the same page content was already parsed (hint: you can extend the database with a hash, otherwise you need compare exact HTML code).
+If your crawler gets a URL from a frontier that has already been parsed, this is not treated as a duplicate.
+In such cases there is no need to re-crawl the page, just add a record into to the table *link* accordingly.

   * BONUS POINTS (10 points): Deduplication using exact match is not efficient as some minor content can be different but two web pages can still be the same.
 Implement one of the [Locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) methods to find collisions and then apply Jaccard distance (e.g. using unigrams) to detect a possible duplicate.
 Also, select parameters for this method.
 Document your implementation and include an example of duplicate detection in the report.
+Note, you need to implement the method yourself to get bonus points.

 When your crawler fetches and renders a web page, do some simple parsing to detect images and next links.

   * When parsing links, include links from *href* attributes and *onclick* Javascript events (e.g. *location.href* or *document.location*).
 Be careful to correctly extend the relative URLs before adding them to the frontier.
   * Detect images on a web page only based on *img* tag, where the *src* attribute points to an image URL.

 Donwload HTML content only.
-List all other content (*.pdf*, *.doc*, *.docx*, *.ppt* and *.pptx*) in the *page_data* table - there is no need to populate *data* field.
+List all other content (*.pdf*, *.doc*, *.docx*, *.ppt* and *.pptx*) in the *page_data* table - there is no need to populate *data* field (i.e. binary content).
 In case you put a link into a frontier and identify content as a binary source, you can just set its *page_type* to *BINARY*.
 The same holds for the image data.

 In your crawler implementation you can use libraries that implement headless browsers but not libraries that already implement web crawler functionality.
 Therefore, some useful libraries that you can use are: